 Documentary Photography Case Study: Women Entrepreneurs in Kyrgyzstan's Community Based Tourism (CBT) Sector, Central Asia, 2022

-In collaboration with Associate Professor Shumaila Yousafzai and her research team from Nazarbayev University (Astana), Myriad worked on a contract basis to produce documentary photographs and a photographic art book as an academic research project output aimed at public communication of the research topics.
+In collaboration with Associate Professor Shumaila Yousafzai and her research team from Nazarbayev University (Astana, Kazakhstan), Myriad worked on a contract basis to produce documentary photographs and a photographic art book as an academic research project output aimed at public communication of the research topics.